-A formal revision cycle for all tissue pathways takes place on a five-yearly basis.
-However, each year the College will ask the author(s) of the tissue pathways, in conjunction with the relevant subspecialty advisor to the College, to consider whether or not the document needs to be updated or revised.
+A formal revision cycle for all tissue pathways takes place on a 5-yearly basis.
+However, each year the College will ask the authors of the tissue pathways, in conjunction with the relevant subspecialty advisor to the College, to consider whether or not the document needs to be updated or revised.
 A full consultation process will be undertaken if major revisions are required.
-If minor revisions are required, an abridged consultation process will be undertaken whereby a short note of the proposed changes will be placed on the College website for two weeks for members' attention.
+If minor revisions are required, an abridged consultation process will be undertaken whereby a short note of the proposed changes will be placed on the College website for 2 weeks for members' attention.
 If members do not object to the changes, the changes will be incorporated into the pathways and the full revised version (incorporating the changes) will replace the existing version on the publications page of the College website.
+All changes will be documented in the data control section of the relevant pathway.

-The pathway has been reviewed by the Clinical Effectiveness department, Working Group on Cancer Services (WGCS) and Lay Governance Group.
-It was placed on the College website for consultation with the membership from 7 November to 5 December 2019.
-All comments received from the Working Group and membership were addressed by the authors to the satisfaction of the Chair of the Working Group and the Clinical Lead for Guideline Review (Cellular Pathology).
+The tissue pathway has been reviewed by the Professional Guidelines team, Working Group on Cancer Services (WGCS) and Lay Advisory Group and was placed on the College website for an abridged consultation with the membership from 17 to 31 July 2024.
+All comments received from the Working Group and membership were addressed by the authors to the satisfaction of the Chair of the Working Group and the Clinical Lead for Guideline Review.

 This pathway was developed without external funding to the writing group.
-The College requires the authors of tissue pathways to provide a list of potential conflicts of interest; these are monitored by the Clinical Effectiveness department and are available on request.
+The College requires the authors of tissue pathways to provide a list of potential conflicts of interest; these are monitored by the Professional Guidelines team and are available on request.
 Dr Irshad Soomro and Dr Andrew Robinson have declared no conflicts of interest.
 Professor Andrew Nicholson was a consultant for Boehringer Ingelheim, Roche and Medical Quantitative Image Analysis in relation to management of idiopathic pulmonary fibrosis.
 He also received fees for lectures on the diagnosis and management of idiopathic pulmonary fibrosis.
-Professor Nicholson gives his assurances that these potential conflicts of interest have not influenced the content of this tissue pathway.
+Professor Nicholson gives his assurances that these potential conflicts of interest declaration and procedures have been followed as per College guidelines.